Amarok24/Oxhr/README.md

 ## Changelog
 ### _v1.2.0_
+- Many code improvements, now the library is more robust and handles all kind of wrong usage in a nice way
+- Added 4 new getters: instanceId, status, success, isProcessed
+- Major code refactoring
 - Previous version didn't compile in TypeScript 4.5.4 because of an error, this update fixes it
+- Several small bugfixes, one big bugfix for custom onLoadEnd method which didn't get triggered in TypeScript 4.5.4
 - Added new "debug" parameter for more verbose console log
-- Several small bugfixes, one big bugfix for custom onLoadEnd method which didn't get triggered in TypeScript 4.5.4
-- Added 3 new getters: instanceId, status, success
 - Demo in index.html changed significantly
-- Many code improvements, now the library is more robust and handles all kind of wrong usage in a nice way
-- Major code refactoring

 ---